ChenDelong1999/my-academic-website-2023/content/_index.md

       title: News
       text: "

       - **2023-07-18**.
-Our paper \"*[Taming Diffusion Models for Music-driven Conducting Motion Generation](/publication/aaai2023diffusion/)*\" is awarded as Best Paper in [AAAI 2023 Inaugural Summer Symposium Series - AI x Metaverse](https://sites.google.com/view/aaai23-ai-x-metaverse/home)!
+Our paper \"[Taming Diffusion Models for Music-driven Conducting Motion Generation](/publication/aaai2023diffusion/)\" is awarded as Best Paper in [AAAI 2023 Inaugural Summer Symposium Series - AI x Metaverse](https://sites.google.com/view/aaai23-ai-x-metaverse/home)!
+See [arxiv preprint](https://arxiv.org/abs/2306.10065) and [github code](https://github.com/viiika/Diffusion-Conductor).
       <br /><br />

       - **2023-06-30**.
-Excited to share my latest work done during my internship at Xiaobing.AI -- [*\"Visual Instruction Tuning with Polite Flamingo\"*](/publication/arxiv2023polite)
+Excited to share my latest work done during my internship at Xiaobing.AI -- [\"Visual Instruction Tuning with Polite Flamingo\"](/publication/arxiv2023polite)!
-!
 During visual instruction tuning of multi-modal LLM, we introduced a multi-modal response rewriter called Polite Flamingo to address the degeneration of response politness, which is a typical instance of the \"multi-modal alignment tax\".
 Thanks my great mentors [Baoyuan Wang](https://sites.google.com/site/zjuwby/) (王宝元) and [Jianfeng Liu](https://www.linkedin.com/in/jianfeng-liu-9539897b/) (刘剑锋) at Xiaobing.AI, and thanks [Wenliang Dai](https://wenliangdai.github.io/) (戴文亮) at HKUST for advicing!
-See our [arxiv preprint](https://arxiv.org/abs/0000.00000) and [github repo](https://github.com/ChenDelong1999/polite_flamingo).
+See our [arxiv preprint](https://arxiv.org/abs/0000.00000) and github repo: https://github.com/ChenDelong1999/polite-flamingo .
       <br /><br />

       - **2023-06-19**.
 We annonce [RemoteCLIP](/publication/arxiv2023remoteclip), the first vision-language foundation model for remote sensing.
 RemoteCLIP outperform previous image-text retrieval SoTA by 9.14% mean recall on RSICD dataset and by 8.92% on RSICD dataset.
 For zero-shot classification, our RemoteCLIP outperform CLIP baseline by up to 6.39% average accuracy on 12 downstream datasets.
-This is a team work with brilliant students at [AIM Group](http://multimodality.group/), thanks Zhangqingyun Guan (管张青云), Xiaocong Zhou (周晓聪), Jiale Zhu (朱佳乐), and Wenwen Cai (蔡雯雯)!
-See our arxiv preprint [here](https://arxiv.org/abs/2306.11029), pretrained models are released at [this repo](https://github.com/ChenDelong1999/RemoteCLIP).
+This is a team work with many brilliant grad students at [AIM Group](http://multimodality.group/), thanks Zhangqingyun Guan (管张青云), Xiaocong Zhou (周晓聪), Jiale Zhu (朱佳乐), and Wenwen Cai (蔡雯雯)!
+See our arxiv preprint [here](https://arxiv.org/abs/2306.11029), pretrained models are released at [https://github.com/ChenDelong1999/RemoteCLIP](https://github.com/ChenDelong1999/RemoteCLIP).
       <br /><br />

       - **2023-05-29**.
-Our paper \"*Few-shot Transfer of Multi-modal Foundational Models: A Survey*\" (多模态大模型小样本迁移方法研究进展综述) is accepted by ChinaMM (中国多媒体大会) 2023.
+Our paper \"Few-shot Transfer of Multi-modal Foundational Models: A Survey\" (多模态大模型小样本迁移方法研究进展综述) is accepted by ChinaMM (中国多媒体大会) 2023.
       <br /><br />

-      - **2023-05-26**.
-Our paper \"*[Taming Diffusion Models for Music-driven Conducting Motion Generation](/publication/aaai2023diffusion/)*\" is accepted by [AAAI 2023 Inaugural Summer Symposium Series - AI x Metaverse](https://sites.google.com/view/aaai23-ai-x-metaverse/home).
-See arxiv preprint [here](https://arxiv.org/abs/2306.10065) and [code](https://github.com/viiika/Diffusion-Conductor).
-      <br /><br />

       - **2023-04-22**.
-Our paper [_\"Few-shot Classification via Ensemble Learning with Multi-Order Statistics\"_](publication/ijcai2023few) is accepted by IJCAI-23 as oral presentation!
+Our paper [\"Few-shot Classification via Ensemble Learning with Multi-Order Statistics\"](publication/ijcai2023few) is accepted by IJCAI-23 as oral presentation!
 Our proposed model achieves SoTA few-shot classification accuracy on  CUB dataset, miniImageNet, tiredImageNet, and CIFAR-FS dataset.
 See arxiv preprint [here](https://arxiv.org/abs/2305.00454).
       <br /><br />

       - **2023-03-11**.
 The MEP-3M dataset, previously awarded as [IJCAI 2021 LTDL Best Dataset Paper](/publication/icjaiw2021mep/), is now extended and published at _Pattern Recognition_.
 See details [here](publication/pr2023mep).